camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Pyramid debugtoolbar
 --------------------

-If it's not already done copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+If it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.

 Then the error is directly shown in the query that fails.

-You can also open it on `https://172.17.0.1:8484/_debug_toolbar/ <https://172.17.0.1:8484/_debug_toolbar/>`_
+You can also open the debugtoolbar at `https://172.17.0.1:8484/_debug_toolbar/ <https://172.17.0.1:8484/_debug_toolbar/>`_

 Authentication
 --------------

-For security issue the cookie is accessible only in http (meens not JavaScript), and is secure (means sent on https request, not http).
+For better security, the session cookie is accessible only via http protocol (meaning, not in JavaScript), and is secure (meaning, the cookie is transmitted only in https requests, not in http requests).
-For that and for some other issues we should have our application on https also for development.
+For this reason, you should have your application running on https also in your development environment.

-To do that you should, if it's not already done, just copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+To achieve that, if it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.

 Then access the application on `https://172.17.0.1:8484/ <https://172.17.0.1:8484/>`_.